IPO13: Nucleocytoplasmic transport

 In eukaryotic cells, macromolecules larger than ~40 kDa are actively transported between the nuclear and cytosolic compartment through nuclear pore complexes (NPCs) via soluble transport receptors.
 Importin-β-like factors are the largest class of NTRs and are classified as importins or exportins based on the direction of cargo transport and their response to the RanGTP gradient across the nuclear envelope.
 Importins load their cargoes in the cytoplasm in the absence of RanGTP and release their cargoes in the nucleus upon binding RanGTP.
 Exportins bind their cargoes in the nucleus in the presence of RanGTP and release their cargoes in the cytoplasm upon RanGTP hydrolysis.
 Unlike other importins, importin-13 is a versatile nuclear transport receptor with a bidirectional transport capacity, such that it mediates the nuclear import of certain cargoes and the nuclear export of other cargoes.
 Other nuclear transport receptors reported to facilitate both the nuclear import and export of macromolecules are exportin 5 (Msn5 in yeast) and exportin 4.

 The C-terminal arch of most importins is the primary binding site for cargoes.
 Due to its bidirectional transport capacity, different regions of importin-13 interact with cargoes to facilitate import or export.
 For example, ubiquitin-conjugation enzyme 9 (Ubc9) primarily interacts with the N-terminal region, and characterization of crystal structures of importin-13 indicates that almost all known nuclear import cargoes bind to its N-terminal regions.
-Low total or active concentrations of importin-13 in the nucleus result that importin-13 is a rate-limiting factor for nuclear import and export of cargo proteins.
+Low total or active concentrations of importin-13 in the nucleus show that importin-13 is a rate-limiting factor for nuclear import and export of cargo proteins.